uit-no-old/elixir-excelerate/meta-pipe.md

-# META-pipe Elixir Design
+# META-pipe v.2.0 Runtime System Desgin Document

 ## Summary

-This design document describes the Elixir Excelerate implementation of the META-pipe marine metagenomics analysis pipeline (described in detilal in the [[Background chapter]]).
-It is developed in the Elixir Excelerate marine metagenomics scientific use case work package.
-META-pipe is closely integrated with the Elixir marine [[reference database]], the EBI Metagenomics (EMG), and the Elixir technical services.
+This design document describes the runtime system developed for the META-pipe marine metagenomics data analysis pipeline.
+The runtime system is generic and other pipelines can easily be implemetned using the runtime system.
+However, in this document we use for simplicity only META-pipe as an example data analysis pipeline.

+META-pipe is closely integrated with the ELIXIR [marine reference database](https://github.com/elixir-marine/marref/blob/master/reference-database.md) and the [Elixir compute platform](https://drive.google.com/open?id=0ByWHBDVpEowoTm92N0VEUnV2UXc).

 ## Version History